mchangrh/sb-wiki/mediawiki/README.md

 These settings are exhaustive, with secrets managed locally.

 # other notes
-- make sure to bind mount the image, don't use a volume
 - logos and other resources cannot be in subdirectories within /images for some reason